rxweb/rxweb/docs/reactive-form-validators/validation-decorators/startsWith.md

 ---
 # When to use
-Suppose you want to create a user form, which contains fields like userId, name, profession and taskId and you want the user to enter input which starts with a perticular value.
+Suppose you want to create a user form, which contains fields like userId, name, profession and taskId and you want the user to enter input which starts with a particular value.
 Here depending upon the requirement, these scenarios may arise..
 1. Apply validation on name field in which you want the user to enter value which starts with ‘j’.
 2. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the profession must starts with 'Senior ' (Used as a function).
 3. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the taskId must starts with '#' (Used as a string datatype).